Lean vs Agile: what are the differences, what do they have in common, and how can they be integrated into industry?

 Expert advice

 Start small.
-Adopt a agile ritual Within a single team (e.g., daily meeting).
-Measure the impact, then scale up.
+Adopt an agile ritual in a single team (e.g. daily meeting).
+Measure impact, then expand.
 Agility is not a revolution, but an evolution.

 Comparing Lean and Agile: differences and complementarities